mohuk/js-style-lint/README.md

 # js-style-lint
-Styling and lint-ing of Javscript projects
+Styling and Lint-ing of Javscript projects